top of page

 When your teenager starts thinking about contraception, it can bring up a mix of emotions.
 You might feel protective, worried, or unsure of where to start.
 The best thing you can do as a parent is support them in making informed choices about their health.

 The pill is one of the most common contraceptive choices for teens.
 But with so much information (and misinformation) out there, how do you know what to trust?
-This guide breaks down the research so you can help your teen make the right decision for them.
+This guide breaks down the research so you can help your teen in making the right decision for them.

 What Is the Pill and How Does It Work?